Effective Date: July 1, 2019 for Marketplace Providers

 Includable Transactions: Retail sales

-When You Need to Register Once You Exceed the Threshold: The first day of the calendar month that begins no later than 30 days after you meet either of the thresholds
+When You Need to Register Once You Exceed the Threshold: First of the calendar month that is at the most 60 days after either threshold is met

 Kentucky has enacted marketplace nexus provisions that affect marketplace providers (facilitators), effective July 1, 2019.
 The provisions replace the definition of “marketplace facilitator” with “marketplace provider” and expand it.